 Many teenagers I have worked with who are Internet addicts have a low opinion of themselves.
 Due to their addiction, most did not do well in school and barely graduated.
 As a result, their grades are poor, and they are often limited to community colleges.
 Their parents have talked about college for years, expecting them to go.
 Due to poor grades in high school, many are unsure if they will be successful in college and become fearful.
 Most either fail their first year of college or do not enroll.

 A negative self-image is part of the problem.
-Due to setbacks and failures of the past, they believe they cannot be successful and will eventually fail.
+Due to past setbacks and failures, they believe they cannot be successful and will eventually fail.
 Positive accomplishments are filtered or minimized, often replaced with statements such as, “I could have done better” or “Everyone can do that.”
 This negativity about themselves stops them from trying new experiences and taking risks.

 In therapy, I work on how they view themselves and focus on their strengths.
 Most are bright and could do well if motivated.
-By focusing on the positives, they begin to see they have worth over time.
+By focusing on the positives, they begin to see that they have worth over time.
 Building a positive self-image allows them to change their beliefs about themselves.
 Fixing a negative self-image is not something that happens quickly.
 It will take years of work for them to become more realistic about themselves.
-Over this period, they can begin to take classes and get their lives back on track.
+During this period, they can begin taking classes and get their lives back on track.

 Too Many Choices

 The number of majors and careers students must choose from today is staggering.
 With hundreds of options and thousands of schools, the ability to choose can become overwhelming.
 The Internet has created hundreds of careers that did not exist 25 years ago.
-For someone who does not know what they want for their future, the amount of choice can cause them anxiety.
+For someone who does not know what they want for their future, the number of choices can cause them anxiety.

 Most of my Internet addicts have expressed this as a problem.
-There are so many options, so it takes time to filter these down to determine what is interesting.
+There are so many options that it takes time to filter them down to determine what is interesting.
 As most addicts spend their free time with their addiction, they have not taken the time needed to research their options.

 In therapy, I often have my Clients make lists of careers they find interesting.
 In discussing these careers, the Client begins to think of the future while learning more about their interests.
 Once they have a list of five or so careers, I have them research the career requirements and benefits.

-While these are simple questions, most have never thought about them.
-By doing this research, they see picking a career is a difficult task.
+While these are simple questions, most have never considered them.
+Through this research, they find that choosing a career is a difficult task.
 Anxiety is often present, and their response is often to retreat into gaming so they do not have to face their fears.
-Sometimes it takes months just for them to answer these questions.
-Most are also fearful of the future and fear the economy will be challenging for them.
+Sometimes, it takes months just for them to answer these questions.
+Most also fear the future and that the economy will be challenging for them.

 Economic Fears

 Most of my Internet addicts have expressed concerns about the economy and what it will hold once they enter the workforce.
-With doom and gloom news, it is common for Clients to be concerned about the future.
-With the insane costs of college and student loans, most do not want to consider how they would even pay for college.
-Fears about the economy add to their list of reasons why it is better to retreat into gaming instead of focusing on the future.
+With doom-and-gloom news, it is common for Clients to be concerned about the future.
+With the insane costs of college and student loans, most do not want to consider how they would even afford it.
+Fears about the economy add to their list of reasons to retreat into gaming rather than focus on the future.

 In truth, the future is frightening.
 I cannot imagine how most will be able to pay back 100,000+ student loan debt.
 With many universities costing over 30,000 a year, options are limited.
 This is why research is needed to determine if it is even worth entering a profession if student loan debt is excessive.

-Beyond student loans, the consistent talk of a recession, especially with the collapse of oil, has caused fear.
-Many of my Clients do not want to leave home and become independent as they do not think they can make it, even with a degree and a career.
+Beyond student loans, the persistent talk of a recession, especially amid the collapse in oil prices, has caused fear.
+Many of my Clients do not want to leave home and become independent, as they do not think they can make it, even with a degree and a career.
 This fear becomes an excuse for their addiction and, over time, will be a justification.

 How to Overcome Career Concerns

 What is the blueprint for overcoming career concerns while addicted to the Internet?
 The first step is to acknowledge the problem.
-Teenagers must understand they cannot sit at home and play games for the rest of their lives.
-Parents need to step in and encourage their children and talk with them instead of barking orders.
+Teenagers must understand that they cannot sit at home playing games for the rest of their lives.
+Parents need to step in, encourage their children, and talk with them instead of barking orders.
 Discussing the fears present can help reduce the anxiety over them.
 Having fear is ok, but letting this fear stop them from trying is not.

-Next, begin to make a list of strengths that are valued in the job market.
-These strengths will be helpful in choosing a career.
+Next, begin making a list of strengths valued in the job market.
+These strengths will help choose a career.
 This step will be difficult because we often do not consider our strengths.
 Understanding our strengths is not pride; it is truth.
 Be honest with this list, and do not be ashamed of making it.

-Researching careers is the next step, which will take time and energy.
+The next step is to research careers, which will take time and energy.
 Spending an hour a day on this research for a few weeks should yield results.
-Researching at least five different careers is recommended as it will give you more choices.
+Researching at least five different careers is recommended, as it will give you more choices.

-Finally, begin to make a choice as to the career that would fit best.
+Finally, begin to choose the career that would fit best.
 This choice can be changed later, especially if college is required, as the first two years are often general requirements.
-Enroll in college and begin to take some classes.
+Enroll in college and start taking some classes.
 Start small, 2-3 classes, then increase as confidence builds.
 How long it takes to graduate does not matter as long as you do.
 Talk to professors or other professionals in the career you are interested in to get a better understanding.

 In Conclusion

-Fearing the future is common, as we all have done it at some point.
-Our teenagers have much to fear we did not 20 years ago.
+Fearing the future is common; we’ve all done it at some point.
+Our teenagers have more to fear than we did 20 years ago.
 While the future can sometimes look bleak, we cannot use it as an excuse not to try.
 If your child is an internet addict, talk with them on a real level about these fears and encourage them to begin to look at the future.
 Discuss their strengths and what they can bring to the workforce.
-Help them research careers and give them motivation.
+Help them research careers and motivate them.
 However, make sure you let them do most of the work, as they cannot depend on you to fix their problems.
-Over time many will begin to dig themselves out of the addiction.
+Over time, many will begin to dig themselves out of the addiction.
 Seeing a therapist who works with career issues and internet addiction would help in this process.
-Over time, career concerns will fade as they have begun a path toward their future.
+Over time, career concerns will fade as they begin a path toward their future.